polius/meteornext-docs/docs/guides/deployments.md

 As we can see there's a total of four regions and each region contains two servers except SA (South America) which contains only one.

-Here's a image representing this example:
+Here's an image representing this example:

 ![alt text](../../assets/deployments/architecture-simple.png "Architecture - Not using Cross Region")